Cambridge Platform

 The Cambridge Platform is a statement of congregational church government for the churches of colonial New England.
 It was written in 1648 in response to Presbyterian criticism and served as the religious constitution of Massachusetts until 1780.
-The platform's preface also endorsed the Westminster Confession.
+The platform's preface also praised the Westminster Confession.
 The document was shaped primarily by the Puritan ministers Richard Mather and John Cotton.

 Background

 The Puritans who settled colonial New England were Calvinists who believed in congregational church government and that the church should include only regenerated persons as full members.
 Because of this, they became known as Congregationalists and their churches became known as Congregational churches.
-In New England, Congregationalism was the established religion—Congregational churches were supported financially by taxation and, in Massachusetts, only Congregational church members could vote.
+In New England Congregationalism was the established religion—Congregational churches were supported financially by taxation and, in Massachusetts, only Congregational church members could vote.

-In the 1640s, Congregationalism faced heighteined scrutiny from English Presbyterians, who were gaining power due to the English Civil War.
+In the 1640s, Congregationalism faced heightened scrutiny from English Presbyterians, who were gaining power due to the English Civil War.
 As Calvinists, Congregationalists and Presbyterians were nearly identical in their beliefs with the exception of church government.
 Presbyterian polity gave authority to a presbytery of elders outside of the local church.
 In addition, Presbyterians did not insist upon a regenerate church membership and allowed all "non-scandalous" churchgoers to receive the Lord's Supper.

 In 1645, local Presbyterians led by William Vassal and Robert Child staged a protest against Massachusetts' policies on church membership and voting.
 Child threatened to take his complaints to Parliament, provoking fear among colonial leaders that the English government might intervene to force Presbyterianism on New England.
 The Cambridge Synod was called in response to these attacks on Congregationalism.